Plugin Development Guide

 onBuildDone

-Called after a build is successfully completed, providing access to the build output.
+Called after a build is successfully completed, providing access to the build result.

 type BuildOutputFile = {